dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-08-14-privacy-implications-of-the-coldcard-catastrophe.md

 I have to repeat [what I've said previously](/seeds) once more: this is all so brutal because it is hitting the people that actually cared about cold storage, that cared about privacy, that cared about doing things right and being self-sovereign and so on.
 I can't help but shake my head in disbelief and repeat the same word over and over again: brutal.

 Two weeks.
 Two weeks of mayhem, and it isn't even over yet.

+---

+[^fn-slop]: There's also [this](https://xcancel.com/i/article/2035000411342659979), which is insanely fucking generic LLM slop but all lowercase (to somehow try to hide it, I guess?)